-3.1.1 In section 2.1 there is an overview of how our robust corporate planning processes ensure members are fully engaged in considering and determining priorities and then, subsequently, in challenging and monitoring progress.
+In section 2.1 there is an overview of how our robust corporate planning processes ensure members are fully engaged in considering and determining priorities and then, subsequently, in challenging and monitoring progress.

-3.1.2 The Council also welcomes external challenge and seeks to learn from the experience, for example, the IDeA Peer Review and Ethical Governance Health Check.
+The Council also welcomes external challenge and seeks to learn from the experience, for example, the IDeA Peer Review and Ethical Governance Health Check.
 This openness is also reflected in both the member and management arrangements of the Council.
 All Council meetings are held in public and agendas and minutes are published on the internet.
 The decisions of Management Teams at all levels are recorded and published on the intranet.

-3.1.3 An officer restructuring in (2006) has helped to develop better cross-council working.
+An officer restructuring in (2006) has helped to develop better cross-council working.
 The Senior Management Team comprises the Chief Executive, Corporate Directors and Heads of Service.
 Additionally, the Chief Executive and the two Corporate Directors each lead on one of three cross-council working groups - Strategy & Partnership; Service Development & Improvement; and Staffing and Resources - and jointly they review all performance exception reports as a Performance Assessment Board.

-3.1.4 The Council has also reviewed the effectiveness of scrutiny and used the move to new political arrangements to improve scrutiny.
+The Council has also reviewed the effectiveness of scrutiny and used the move to new political arrangements to improve scrutiny.
 An opposition member chairs the one Overview and Scrutiny (Review) Committee and the chairman or any three members can call-in any decision.
-Additionally the function has a dedicated Overview and Scrutiny Officer and a modest budget for investigative work.
 The findings of the Review Committee are presented to the Executive Board and/or Council.
+[Insert examples of Review Committee scrutiny work leading to changes with outcomes - see also 3.2 below - community bus service route to Dome mobile home park]